GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 >
-> ~ *Ted Nelson*
+> ~ *John Gall (author)*

 ---
 ## 🏎 Quick Facts